bthnaslnn/Data-Analysis-Python/README.md

-This is a graduation project.
-Data analysis was carried out with Python in the final project.
+This is a finishing project.
+Data analysis was performed using Python in the project.